In recent years, "Adaptive Surfing," which allows people with disabilities to enjoy surfing, has been gaining global attention.

 The most significant reason is its high value as an inclusive sport.

-Additionally, its high competitiveness as a parasport is noteworthy.
+Additionally, its high competitiveness as a para-sport is noteworthy.

 Adaptive surfing, conducted in the natural environment of the sea, provides participants with the following benefits:

-- Increase in confidence and self-esteem
+- Increased confidence and self-esteem

-- Reduction of stress and improvement of mental health
+- Stress reduction and mental health improvement

-- Expansion of opportunities for social participation
+- Expansion of social participation opportunities

 The adaptive surfing community is spreading worldwide, with active information exchange and interaction through social media.